haddocking/molmod/README.md

 ### Usage
 The recommended usage is to download and install [Vagrant]((https://www.vagrantup.com/)), clone this repository, and run `vagrant up`.
 The provisioning scripts will setup the environment and download all the required software & data.
+Feel free to edit the VM settings on the VagrantFile, namely memory and number of CPUs, to increase overall performance.

+Since the entire provisioning process takes ~20 minutes (mostly to compile GROMACS), the machine will start a user session before all the software is installed.
+Take a break, go for a coffee or for a walk.
+When all the provisioning is done, you can start using the machine.

 ```bash
 git clone https://github.com/haddocking/haddockVM